daPhyre/Chloe.js/reference.md

 ## License

-Read the attached LICENSE.txt file for full details about legal stuff with COJSGE and so.
+Read the attached LICENSE.txt file for full details about legal stuff with Chloe.js and so.